-If you've never been charged with a crime or you have a loved one who is being charged with a crime and you never had to deal with it, one of the first things you're going to hear talked about is an arraignment.
+If you've never been charged with a crime or you have a loved one who is being charged with a crime, and you've never had to deal with it, one of the first things you're going to hear talked about is an arraignment.

 custody if they don't post bail.
-Then they would appear at the arraignment, or they're arrested, post bail, and are given a future court date in a Los Angeles county criminal court — it's usually about thirty to forty-five days ahead, depending on how busy the courts are.
+Then they would appear at the arraignment, or if arrested, post bail and are given a future court date in a Los Angeles County criminal court — it's usually about thirty to forty-five days ahead, depending on how busy the courts are.
 If in police custody, you have to be arraigned within 48 hours after arrest.

-The individual will be accompanied by their attorney at the arraignment.
+At the arraignment, the individual will be accompanied by their attorney.
 If they don't have an attorney, they can utilize the services of a public defender, provided they meet the financial criteria.
-This ensures that they have legal representation, a crucial aspect of the arraignment process.
+This ensures that they have legal representation, a crucial aspect of the arraignment process, providing a sense of reassurance and security.

 What is an Arraignment?

 It's the first court appearance after charges have been filed against you.
-Your attorney will typically be given the paperwork — what they call discovery — at the initial arraignment and speak to the prosecutor about the case.
+Your attorney will typically be given the paperwork, known as discovery, at the initial arraignment and discuss the case with the prosecutor.

 Suppose it's filed as a misdemeanor and you enter a not-guilty plea versus continuing the arraignment.
-In that case, they'll typically set it for a pre-trial date, and ultimately, you'll be entitled to have a trial within a speedy amount of time.
+In that case, they'll typically set a pre-trial date, and ultimately, you'll be entitled to have a trial within a relatively short amount of time.
 A speedy trial, as guaranteed by the Sixth Amendment of the United States Constitution, usually means within sixty days of your arraignment.

 Setting Bail

-If bail hasn't been set at the arraignment, usually when the attorney gets the paperwork, a complaint will be included within the prosecutor's discovery packet.
-The complaint, usually on page two or three, depending on how many charges are filed, will say what the prosecutor's recommended bail is.
-The judge will look at that, and at the time of the arraignment, the attorneys will argue bail, and ultimately, the judge will decide.
+If bail hasn't been set at the arraignment, usually, when the attorney gets the paperwork, a complaint will be included within the prosecutor's discovery packet.
+The complaint, typically located on page two or three, depending on the number of charges filed, will state the prosecutor's recommended bail amount.
+The judge will review that, and at the time of the arraignment, the attorneys will argue for bail, after which the judge will make the final decision.

 In Los Angeles County, when you go to an arraignment, and they set bail, they usually do so out of what's called a bail schedule.
-This basically means the judges have gotten together and decided what the appropriate bail is for each crime.
-Now, the bail can be higher or lower than that, depending on what the judge decides is fair under the circumstances.
+This essentially means that the judges have come together to determine the appropriate bail for each crime.
+The bail amount can be higher or lower than that, depending on what the judge decides is fair under the circumstances.

 For purposes of arraignment and bail, the judge is to assume the charges are true when setting bail.
 Whether they're true or not, whether the government has proved their case beyond a reasonable doubt, that's just simply the rule.
 Most courthouses at the arraignment are not going to be negotiating the case.